renswilderom/renswilderom.github.io/python/_posts/2024-06-14-Actor-style matrix.md

 ### 1. Open the dataset

 Download a [sample dataset](https://drive.google.com/file/d/1rtlzCniBY5g-wCNmyZf0DrSaIrccPWND/view?usp=sharing){:target="_blank"} and save it locally on your computer.
 This dataset contains a sample of 3000 horror films released in the US.
-The variables included are:
-- year
-- title
-- producers_list, directors_list, writers_list, editing_list, cinematography_list, production_design_list and music_departments_list, who together can be considered as the 'core crew' (see Cattani and Ferriani, 2009)
+The variables included are: "year," "title," and "keywords_list."
+Next to this, there is also the "producers_list," "directors_list," "writers_list," "editing_list," "cinematography_list," "production_design_list" and "music_departments_list," who together can be considered as the "core crew" (see Cattani and Ferriani, 2009).
-- keywords_list

 ```python
 import pandas as pd